 - Step 1: Access the previously published versions

-- Step 2: Restore the desired version
+- Step 2: Restore a previously published version

 - Step 3: Edit and publish